(5 ILCS 315/6)

 of pay, wages, hours and other conditions of employment not excluded by

 Section 4 of this Act.
-A public employer is required upon request to furnish the exclusive bargaining representative with a complete list of the names and addresses of the public employees in the bargaining unit, provided that a public employer shall not be required to furnish such a list more than once per payroll period.
+Unless otherwise mutually agreed, a public employer is required at least once each month and upon request, to furnish the exclusive bargaining representative with a complete list of the names and addresses of the public employees in the bargaining unit, provided that a public employer shall not be required to furnish such a list more than once per payroll period.
 The exclusive bargaining representative shall use the list exclusively for bargaining representation purposes and shall not disclose any information contained in the list for any other purpose.
 Nothing in this Section, however, shall prohibit a bargaining representative from disseminating a list of its union members.

 (d) Labor organizations recognized by a public employer as the exclusive